fujitsu/oss-patches-for-a64fx/README.md

 - Quantum Espresso
 - SPECFEM3D

+## Build applications with spack

-Additionaly, you can easily build various applications with spack.
+Using Spack is another way to build various applications on A64FX.
 See "Spack" directory for more information.
-Note that tuning for speed on A64FX is not included in spack.
+Note that tuning for speed on A64FX is not included in Spack.